-Last month, we welcomed the MBA for Executives Class of 2024, which means it’s time to start our next application cycle.
+Last month, we welcomed the MBA for Executives Class of 2025, which means it’s time to start our next application cycle.
+The application for the MBA for Executives Class of 2026 launched last week, and we are looking forward to getting to know you.
 Here’s some advice from our team to consider as you start your application.

-Your resume is a great place to start your application and showcase your skills and work experience to the Admissions Committee.
+Your resume is a great place to start your application and showcase your skills and work experience to the admissions committee.
 Plan to keep your resume to one or two pages.
-It is important to provide your professional history and trajectory, but keep this part of your application succinct.
+It’s important to provide your professional history and trajectory, but keep this part of your application succinct.
 Use your resume to tell us about yourself; feel free to briefly include other experience (volunteer work, committees, or activities) that shape who you are on a more personal level.
-Be sure to proofread and use spell check before you submit!
+Be sure to proofread and use spell-check before you submit!

 —David Daniel, Associate Director of Operations and Marketing

 Your essays give you the opportunity to introduce yourself to the admissions committee and to let your character and personality shine through.
 We are interested in learning about your skills and accomplishments, your leadership abilities, as well as your goals and objectives for pursuing an executive MBA at this point in your career.
 More specifically, why do you want to do this at Yale?
 The essays are short, so I recommend getting right to the point.
 They should have a beginning, a middle, and an end (just like when you wrote essays in high school!) and they should engage the reader so we will want to read more.
 I also recommend asking a friend, colleague, or supervisor for their impression to make sure what you are trying to convey comes through in your essay.
 Of course, don’t forget to check for spelling and other errors!